Juliett-Lima/Juliett-Lima/README.md

 - Although I wrote super efficient PERL scripts to support everyday development tasks, I dislike languages that can't be recognized by me after 2 weeks anymore.
 - I needI/prefer it more human-readable and understandable
 - And I started to love OO (object orientation) looong ago, actually ∼ 1993
+- I loved the pattern book by the gang of four - so helpful!
 - I never really made it into functional programming - except for what PROLOG had
 - In the last decades I also played with Python, although I have to say it appears to be just a bot fo a better PERL to me.
 - I heard about go as an engineer said to me: "Go fits better to us C programmers than Java.".